-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's accounting for acquisitions.
-For example, we tested controls over management's review of the valuation of acquired intangible assets, including the review of the valuation models and significant assumptions used in the valuation models.
+We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's accounting for the discontinued operations.
+For example, we tested controls over management's treatment of the sale and calculation of the gain on sale, which included management's review of the methodologies and assumptions used in the gain on sale calculation as well as controls over the disclosure of discontinued operations, including recasting prior period comparative financial statements.